instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_zero_shot/tab_cot.md

 By getting language models to output their reasoning as a structured markdown table, we can improve their reasoning capabilities and the quality of their outputs.
 This is known as Tabular Chain Of Thought (Tab-CoT) <sup><a href="https://arxiv.org/pdf/2305.17812">1</a></sup>.

-We can implement this in Instructor as a response object as seen below to ensure we get exactly the data that we want.
+We can implement this using `instructor` as a response object as seen below to ensure we get exactly the data that we want.
 Each row in our table is represented here as a `ReasoningStep` object.

 ```python linenums="1"
 import instructor